mattmorgante/phonenotes/README.md

 * date and time of the call
 * notes

-** Please see schema.rd for information regarding the note model.
-Each note contains name, phone_number, body, time, and data, as well as a user_id for authentication**
+**Please see schema.md for information regarding the note model.
+Each note contains name, phone_number, body, time, and data, as well as a user_id for authentication

 The application should contain the following functionalities:

 * An overview (listing) of your own notes only sorted by date/time (descending order)

-** In the notes controller, index action, notes are sorted by the date**
+**In the notes controller, index action, notes are sorted by the date**

 * Editing of only your personal notes (add / modify / delete)

-**login using email:user1@gmail.com password:12345678 - you can see 5 notes by no other user can view these notes**
+**login using email:user1@gmail.com password:12345678 - you can see notes by user1 that no other user can view**

 * Downloading PDF of the overview of the personal phone notes

-** Click "Download PDF" on the Home Page notes#index to download a formatted PDF of all notes
+**Click "Download PDF" on the Home Page notes#index to download a formatted PDF of all notes

 * Option to send the PDF as an attachment to a predefined (hardcoded) email address